-Students can play a key role in a sports team by serving as a team manager.
+Students can play a key role on a sports team by serving as a team manager.
 Managers assist coaches with scorekeeping, reporting scores and statistics, video recording, and other administrative responsibilities.
 Managers of a team sport must attend all home games.

-Athletics Department Assistant

-All Genders ATH192

-FALL or WINTER or SPRING.
+Athletics Department Assistant All Genders ATH192 FALL or WINTER or SPRING.
 Approximately 3 hours per week.
 Prerequisite: Permission of the department.
 Students with a keen interest in athletics have the opportunity to assist the Athletics Department in a variety of ways, including but not limited to athletic training, sports photography, sports journalism, and assisting with game-day setup and game management.

-Community Service

-All Genders ATH194
+Community Service All Genders ATH194 WINTER.

-WINTER.
 Meets two days per week: Tuesday and Thursday, 3:30-5:00.
 Students travel to a nearby senior living community to assist and participate in activities with residents.

-Enrollment in Performing Arts Department Courses Satisfying Athletics Requirements

-Descriptions of the Performing Arts Department courses that satisfy the athletics requirement for the indicated seasons are in the Performing Arts Department section of the course catalog.

-For these courses, students enter the course request not only on the Athletics Department course request form in the indicated season, as shown below, but also on the academic course request form in the corresponding semester (fall season in first semester, winter or spring seasons in second semester):

-Fall Winter Spring

-Dance 1 Dance 1 Dance 1

-Dance Conditioning Dance 2 Dance 2

-Dance 3 Dance 3 Dance 3

-CA Dance Project: Ensemble CA Dance Project: Ensemble Ballet Workshop

-Production: Tech Crew Production: Mainstage Performer Production: Mainstage Performer

-Production: Musician Production: Musician

-Production: Stage Manager Production: Stage Manager

-Production: Tech Crew Production: Tech Crew

-Theater 4: Directors' Workshop

-Note: Dance 1 in SEM 2 and Dance 2 in SEM 2 may be chosen by the student to satisfy the athletics requirement in either the winter season or the spring season, but not both seasons.

-HEALTH AND WELLNESS

-HEALTH AND WELLNESS

-Health and Wellness courses engage students in dialogue and conversation regarding issues and ideas that are important to their social and emotional development.
+Enrollment in Performing Arts Department Courses Satisfying Athletics Requirements Descriptions of the Performing Arts Department courses that satisfy the athletics requirement for the indicated seasons are in the Performing Arts Department section of the course catalog.
+Fall Winter Spring Dance 1 Dance 1 Dance 1 Dance 3 Dance 2 Body-Mind Centering CA Dance Project Dance 3 Dance 2 Production: Mainstage Performer CA Dance Project Dance 3 Production: Tech Crew Production: Mainstage Performer Choreographers' Workshop Production: Stage Manager Production: Musician Production: Stage Manager Production: Stage Manager Production: Tech Crew Production: Tech Crew Theater 4: Directors' Workshop Note: Dance 1 in SEM 2 and Dance 2 in SEM 2 may be chosen by the student to satisfy the athletics requirement in either the winter season or the spring season, but not both seasons.
+HEALTH AND WELLNESS HEALTH AND WELLNESS Health and Wellness courses engage students in dialogue and conversation regarding issues and ideas that are important to their social and emotional development.
 Each course is designed with an age-appropriate focus and curriculum to help students manage the emotional, academic, and social challenges of adolescence.

-Requirements

-Health and Wellness courses are required for grades 9-11.

-Students are assigned to Health and Wellness courses and need not submit course requests for them.

-Course Offerings

-All Health and Wellness courses are coeducational, noncredit, and have one class meeting per week during the regular daytime course schedule.

-Freshman Seminar: Best-Case Scenario
+Requirements Health and Wellness courses are required for grades 9-11.
+Course Offerings All Health and Wellness courses are all-gender, noncredit, and have one class meeting per week during the regular daytime course schedule.
+9th Grade Seminar: Best-Case Scenario HEA103 YEAR.
+Required of all 9th grade students.

-HEA101

-YEAR.
-Required of all freshmen.
 Open to grade 9.
 Welcome to Concord Academy!
-This course guides freshmen through their first year of transition to high school.
-Students work with a faculty member and a senior peer mentor in the classroom.
+This course guides ninth-grade students through their first year of transition to high school.
 During the first semester, students discuss issues with other new students in small groups.
 The topics are general skill areas including everything from study skills to stress management to school policy and resources.
 In the second semester, discussions focus on community and leadership, as students continue the transition to their new school.
-Sophomore Seminar:

-The Birds and the Bees, and Other Adolescent Myths HEA201 SEM 1 or SEM 2.
-Required of all sophomores.
+10th Grade Seminar: Topics in Sexual and Relational Health HEA202 SEM 1 or SEM 2.
+Required of all 10th grade students.
 Open to grade 10.
 This course promotes information, permission to ask questions, and access to resources as a way to begin a dialogue about the issues, pressures, and decisions regarding sex and intimacy that many students face during adolescence.
-Junior Seminar:
+11th Grade Seminar: